corytu/R-Language-Exhibition/index.md

 ## Hello World!
+* My name is Cory and I am from Taiwan.
+Welcome to my playground for R language.
 * Please read the <a href="https://github.com/corytu/R_Language_Playground/blob/master/README.md">README file</a> in the master branch (I will keep it updated)

 ## Tutorial Slides